moonline/UW.Olivos-Roche/Paper.rst

 Road maintenance prioritization for transit corridors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Prioritizing road maintenance for roads with public transport lines, could make rides more comfortable and reduce the maintenance cost on the vehicles, caused by bumpy roads and loose pavement parts.
+Prioritizing road maintenance for roads with transit lines, could make rides more comfortable and reduce the maintenance cost on the vehicles, caused by bumpy roads and loose pavement parts.

 Prioritized traffic lights